jftrades/AlgorithmicTrader/README.md

 This framework represents the intersection of **quantitative research**, **software engineering excellence**, and **institutional execution infrastructure**.
 We engineer self-adapting trading systems that dynamically evolve with changing market regimes — the same methodology employed by Renaissance Technologies and Two Sigma.

-> *"In a market where milliseconds determine winners and losers, we chose to build infrastructure that thinks in nanoseconds.
-Where others see complexity, we see opportunity.
-This is not just code — it is a competitive weapon forged through relentless iteration and an obsession with excellence."*

 <br>